Two-Chapter Excerpt from Erik's Revelation

 Gina planted a hand on her hip.
 “Hey… It’s fall.
 Nothing but sweatshirts and jackets from here until May, so why not put on a few pounds?
 It’s not like anyone’s going to see me naked.”

 Instead of pointing out anything about the palomino in the ring, Gina continued to stare at him.
 He ignored his friend, keeping his focus on the woman leading the horse.
-It was hard to see much of the trainer beneath the thick corduroy coat, chunky scarf, and wide-brimmed felt hat.
-She looked Native American, though, with her light reddish-brown skin, petite build, and long thick braid, which nearly reached her waist.
+It was hard to see much of the trainer beneath the wide-brimmed felt hat and chunky scarf.
+But she looked like the Native American horse trainer Gina had mentioned with her light reddish-brown skin, petite build, and long thick braid, which nearly reached her waist.

 “I’m not trying to pry,” Gina continued.
 “But I know you, Erik.
 Normally, you’d be sharing whatever you found with the world.
 I haven’t seen or heard from you since the reception.”